-I regularly take visitors to the Wallachian Open Air Museum in Roznov Pod Radhostem and this year is not exception - I will be visiting the Museum with the Real Moravia Tour in May.
+I sometimes take visitors to the Wallachian Open Air Museum in Roznov Pod Radhostem.
 It is quite unlike anything else you will see in the Czech Republic.
 That is because the Wallachians have a very distinctive culture, so much so it is argued by many historians that they originally migrated here from Romania.
 Wherever they came from, they settled in the beautiful Moravian-Silesian Beskydy Mountains, where they made a harsh living from farming sheep.

 The Museum was the creation of the two Jaronek brothers, particularly the elder, Bohumír Jaronek who said We don´t want to build a dead store of buildings and objects, we want to

 build a living museum with the help of practical ethnology where the